 While there is movement towards equality in work settings in Kazakhstan, senior business positions are still dominated by men.

 Handshakes are the appropriate greeting in a business setting.
 If greeting a woman, expat men should wait for her to extend her hand first.

 Business culture in Kazakhstan

 Interpersonal relationships are of great importance to Kazakhstani businesspeople, and those doing business in Kazakhstan should be prepared to spend some time getting to know their business associates.
 Small talk is common at the start of a meeting.

 Seniority is greatly respected in Kazakhstan, and expats will notice that there is a definite hierarchy when it comes to decision-making in Kazakhstani companies.
-The higher-ups will tend to make all of the company's decisions without consulting the company's employees, and employees will tend to look to their supervisors when unsure of something.
+The higher-ups tend to make all the company's decisions without consulting the company's employees, and employees will tend to look to their supervisors when unsure of something.

 Dos and don'ts of business in Kazakhstan

 Do ask questions about your associate's family and health at the start of meetings

 Don't try to rush the initial small talk in meetings